marijnh/Eloquent-JavaScript/11_async.md

 This maps over the images in `frame` (which is an array of display data arrays) to create an array of request promises.
 It then returns a promise that combines all of those.

+In order to be able to stop a playing video, the process is wrapped in a class.
+This class has an asynchronous `play` method that returns a promise that only resolves when the playback is stopped again via the `stop` method.

 ```{includeCode: true}
 function wait(time) {
   return new Promise(accept => setTimeout(accept, time));